karatelabs/vscode-extension/README.md

 You can change this to `standalone` if you want to use the [Karate standalone JAR](https://github.com/karatelabs/karate/wiki/Get-Started:-Other-Runtime-Options#standalone-jar).
 Download it and choose a local folder to keep JAR files in.
 Change the `karatelabs.karate.run.modeJars` setting to point to that folder, and for convenience, all JARs within that folder will be included in the runtime classpath.

 Note that the `Mode Jars` setting should be a folder name.
 Do not include the `.jar` part.
+Note that the default of `.` will work fine for the common parctice of keeping the Karate JAR in the "root" of your project folder.

 <img src="resources/settings.jpg" height="500px"/>